 Start snapping for sales today...

-Most consumers scan reviews online.
-The internet is a crowded place, and clients want to be sure they know more about you before setting out to make one of the largest purchases of their lives.
-Unfortunately, reviews are an aspect of marketing and branding agents often forget.
+Most consumers read reviews online.
+The internet is a crowded place, and clients want to be sure they know as much as they can about you before setting out to make one of the largest purchases of their lives.
+That said, in actuality reviews are an aspect of marketing that agents often overlook.

-While you might not have poor reviews, no reviews can almost be as off-putting to potential clients.
-Instead of letting your online reputation suffer, follow these five steps to help you bulk up your recognition.
+While you might not have poor reviews, having no reviews can almost be as off-putting to potential clients.
+To help establish and strengthen your online reputation, we've outlined five steps to help you bulk up your recognition.

 Real Estate Agent Kaytlin Hughes has found one of her secrets to success has been keeping in consistent touch with her clients and prospective clients.